Our story

 Since 2007, we have rescued over 7,000 cats

 We began the BBAWC Rescue Clinic in 2020 to provide high quality low-cost veterinary services and spay/neuter to rescuers and low-income pet owners.
-To date, we have performed over 1,800 spay/neuter surgeries and over 5,000 exams.
-We are currently the only low-cost option booking appointments for cat owners.
+To date, we have performed over 4,200 spay/neuter surgeries.

 We make cat rescue accessible.
 Our cost-efficient resources support independent rescuers and empower members of the public to take action in addressing cat homelessness.